electro-smith/libDaisy/examples/SPI/README.md

 The Daisy has 6 different SPI peripherals available, each of which uses different pins.
 Refer to the pinout diagram for more details.

 `spi_conf.mode`
 Master or slave.
-The master is in charge (sets the clock, and NSS), the slaves follow.
-Most of the time the Daisy will be the master.
+The main device is in charge of the bus (sets the clock, and NSS), the other devices follow along.
+Most of the time the Daisy will be in charge of the bus.
 - `SpiHandle::Config::Mode::MASTER`.
-We're the master.
+The Daisy runs the bus.
 - `SpiHandle::Config::Mode::SLAVE`.
-We're a slave.
+The Daisy follows another device.

 `spi_conf.pin_config`
 The pins to be used by this SPI peripheral.
 These will have to match the peripheral you choose.
 Must be specified by the user.

-- `spi_conf.pin_config.miso`: Master In Slave Out: The master reads from this pin, and the slaves write to it.
+- `spi_conf.pin_config.miso`: Main In Serial Out: The main device reads from this pin, and the others write to it.
-- `spi_conf.pin_config.mosi`: Master Out Slave In The master writes to this pin, and the slaves read from it.
+- `spi_conf.pin_config.mosi`: Main Out Serial In: The main device writes to this pin, and the others read from it.
 - `spi_conf.pin_config.sclk`: Serial Clock.
-The master outputs a clock signal on this pin.
+The main device outputs a clock signal on this pin.
-- `spi_conf.pin_config.nss`: Slave Select.
-The master uses this to indicate data is being sent.
+- `spi_conf.pin_config.nss`: Serial Select.
+The main device uses this to indicate data is being sent.
 Usually active low.

 If you're not using a pin (e.g. software NSS, or simplex communication) you can set it to `Pin()`.